On Veech groups of infinite superelliptic curves: Infinite superelliptic curves as tame translation surfaces

-We begin this section introducing the concept of tame translation surface and infinite hyperelliptic curve.

-We shall identify throughout the whole manuscript $\mathbb{C}$ with $\mathbb{R}^2$ by sending $\{1,i\}$ to the standard basis of $\mathbb{R}^2$.
-The term surface means a connected 2-dimensional topological real manifold with empty boundary, and it will be denoted as $S$.
+We shall identify throughout the whole manuscript, the complex plane $\mathbb{C}$ with the real $2$-dimensional space $\mathbb{R}^2$ by sending $\{1,i\}$ to the standard basis of $\mathbb{R}^2$.
+The term \emph{surface} refers to a connected 2-dimensional topological real manifold having empty boundary, and it is denoted by $S$.